-People may faint after getting any vaccine, including HPV vaccines.
+As with any medication or injection, people may have an allergic reaction afterwards.
+Anyone who has a severe (life threatening) allergy to any ingredient in the HPV vaccine should not get the vaccine, including a severe allergy to yeast.
+Some people may faint after getting any vaccine, including HPV vaccines.
 Fainting after getting a shot is more common in teens than in young children or adults.
 To keep people from getting hurt from fainting, a 15-minute waiting period for people of all ages is recommended after any vaccination.

 Like all vaccines, even “old” vaccines approved many years ago, the HPV vaccines are continuously monitored for side effects.
 The US Centers for Disease Control and Prevention (CDC) and the US Food and Drug Administration (FDA) review all serious side effects reported to the Vaccine Adverse Event Reporting System (VAERS) to watch for potential safety concerns that may need further study.